IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 * __message prototypes__ -- an example __message__,
 * message documentation text, in Markdown format,

+*As type families often make it difficult to write prototypes, we provide the `anyProto :: a` function, which is a synonym for undefined.
+It can't be used, when the tracers use strictness annotations in their data types.
+This anyhow is not considered good style, as trace messages are either discarded or converted to a representation quickly.
+As the discarded case happens frequently and trace messages are never stored, strictness annotations are of no use, and can only make the runtime behavior worse.

-*Because it is not enforced by the type system, it is very important that each trace provides a complete list of `DocMsg` entries for all message constructors, as these prototypes are also used for configuration*.
+*Because it is not enforced by the type system, it is very important that each trace provides a complete list of `DocMsg` entries for all message contructors, as these prototypes are also used for configuration*.

+If a documentation entry is missing, the configuration system will not work as expected.
+In a future release we want to enhance the library, so that the completeness will be checked by the Haskell type checker.

 ```haskell
 newtype Documented a = Documented {undoc :: [DocMsg a]}